mracid-devs/cc_checker/README.md

-# stripebot
+# CC CHECKER BOT
-It is a stripe checker cc bot for telegram
+It is a CC checker cc bot for telegram